Fernando Tobio: Club career

-International
+International career

 In January 2009, Tobio was called for the Argentina under-20 squad that played the South American Youth Championship in Venezuela.
 He played all 9 games as the team finished 6th, failing to qualify for the U-20 World Cup.

 In November 2010, Tobio was selected as part of an Argentine league squad to train twice weekly with the Argentina national team.